South Atlantic Conference men's basketball tournament

 The South Atlantic Conference men's basketball tournament is the annual conference basketball championship tournament for the South Atlantic Conference.
 The tournament has been held annually since 1992.
 It is a single-elimination tournament and seeding is based on regular season records.

-The winner, declared conference champion, receives the conference's automatic bid to the NCAA Men's Division II Basketball Championship.
+The winner receives the South Atlantic's automatic bid to the NCAA Men's Division II Basketball Championship.